ultsi/me/_posts/2018-01-05-gettings-things-done-with-SAD.md

 ![lamp](/assets/images/posts/sad/lamp.jpg)

-So a good friend of mine introduced me to this article in December: [Surviving seasonal depression with MORE LUX](https://meaningness.com/metablog/sad-light-led-lux).
+So a good friend of mine introduced me to [this article](https://meaningness.com/metablog/sad-light-led-lux) in December.
 I got inspired and turned all my lights on in my room and from since I have been keeping them on until I want to get ready for sleep.
 The difference was huge.
 I remember that I used to fall asleep in the middle of studying in November.
 Now it's been easier to keep awake to keep doing whatever I want and I feel tired more rarely.
 I didn't even have to buy the headlights designed for SUVs recommended in the article to get rid of SAD.

 So more light = less SAD.